17 Troubling Things Narcissists Do When Relationships End

 • Another way a narcissist may try to control the breakup is by manipulating their partner into staying in the relationship.

 • They may promise to change their behavior, offer gifts or other incentives, or use emotional manipulation to convince their partner to stay.
-This manipulation is an attempt to maintain their power and control over the relationship.
+This manipulation is to maintain their power and control over the relationship.

 • In some cases, a narcissist may try to control the breakup by threatening their partner.
 They may threaten to harm themselves or their partner if the relationship ends.
-This threat is an attempt to maintain their power and control over the relationship and to avoid feeling vulnerable.
+This threat is to maintain their power and control over the relationship and to avoid feeling vulnerable.

 Overall, a narcissist’s desire for control can make ending a relationship with them incredibly difficult.